paulmackinlay/service-base/docs/01-intro.md

 - the Service API requires you to create single responsibility Subsystems (like one responsible for _"bootstrapping properties"_)
 - Subsystems are stored in a List with an implicit order
-- when the app (service) is started it starts each SubSystem in order
+- when the app (service) is started it starts each Subsystem in order
 - when the app is stopped each Subsystem is stopped in reverse order
 - the service API has `start` and `stop` methods for starting and stopping the app